rawiriblundell/jsonprint/README.md

 ```

 There is no trailing comma, so it can be safely closed at any point.
 And as we
-loop through the input, we simply stack our objects this way.
+loop through the input, we simply stack our key value pairs this way.
 After a full run through, we have:

 ```